Sunday, August 16, 2020

-It's tragically and unjustly true, that hundreds of years of oppression, persecution, abuse, enslavement, and slaughter were caused by white Europeans.
+It's tragically true that hundreds of years of oppression, persecution, abuse, enslavement, and slaughter were caused by white Europeans.
 Kendi is correct there.

-Where he misleads is that he denies, and doesn’t speak of the hundreds of years of Black and Brown evil actions.
+Where he misleads is that he fails to identify and deal with the hundreds of years of Black and Brown people's evil actions.